This post is about Appian Way, also known as Via Appia Antica, and the various historical sites and ruins you can see along this ancient road.

 If you don’t feel like taking the bus, you can also hop on the metro and get off at the Colli Albani/Parco Appia Antica metro stop, though will be on the far end of the park.

-If neither of these options sounds good, you may want to consider using a hop-on-hop-off tour bus instead.
+If neither the metro nor the bus sounds good to you, you may want to consider using a hop-on-hop-off tour bus instead.

 Big Bus Tours offers stops at Appia Antica Regional Park and even drives down Appian Way.

-For more information on this service, check our post about Roman bus tours.
+For more information on this service, check out our post about Roman bus tours.

 Best Time to Visit

-There are a few details to keep in mind when trying to pick the right time to walk down Appian Way.
+There are a few details to keep in mind when choosing the right time to walk down Appian Way.

-If you plan on going to the visitor center or even just walking through Appia Antica Regional Park, keep these hours in mind.
+If you plan on going to the visitor center or walking through Appia Antica Regional Park, keep their open hours in mind.

-They offer a variety of services including bike rentals and brochures to help you find your way around Via Appia.
+At the visitors center, you can rent bike rentals and get brochures to help you find your way around Via Appia.